 Lots of different types of foods can be frozen, whether it’s the extra loaf of bread you bought or the cooked pasta you want to use for lunch later in the week.

-For some foods the process of freezing is a little more complicated than just poping it in the freezer, so we’ve got a few tips on the extra steps you need to know and list of some foods you might not have known you could freeze.
+For some foods the process of freezing is a little more complicated than just popping it in the freezer, so we’ve got a few tips on the extra steps you need to know and a list of some foods you might not have known you could freeze.

 Water expands by almost 10% when it turns to ice.
 It’s this phenomenon that can cause the forgotten bottle of beer to crack if left in the freezer but it also affects foods when they are frozen.
 Fruit and vegetables are largely made up of water.
 As it freezes and expands, the ice crystals can burst the plant cell walls.
 When the food is defrosted, it’s texture can be ‘mushier’ than before it was frozen.
 This makes a difference for food that would be eaten raw but for food that will be cooked, it makes little difference.
 For example, defrosted lettuce and cucumber wouldn’t make for a good salad but frozen spinach is still great in a curry and frozen courgette is perfect for soup.

 Only freeze once:

 It is only safe to freeze foods once.
 For prepared foods, check the packaging before freezing.
 Sometimes these products have been already frozen in the supply chain so cannot be frozen again.

 When food is defrosting, it is possible for bacteria to reactivate and start to multiply.
 This is why it’s best to defrost foods in the fridge and why some ‘high-risk foods’ are best kept out of the freezer in the first place.
 Things like fully-cooked rice, fried foods, cooked eggs or foods with high mayo or raw egg content are safer not to freeze.